ckarthickit/jetpack-compose-experiments/compose-codelabs/States.md

   > -   `value: T` – the current `value` to display
   > - `onValueChange: (T) -> Unit` – an `event` that requests the value to change, where T is the proposed new value

-- Built-in composables are designed for unidirectional data flow.
-Most built-in composables provide `at least one stateless version for each API`.
+- Built-in composable-s are designed for unidirectional data flow.
+Most built-in composable-s provide `at least one stateless version for each API`.
     > This avoids duplicated state between your application and the component.

-### Stateful Composables
+### Stateful Composable

 - A stateful composable is a composable that `owns a piece of state that it can change over time`.

 ## SideEffects

 A `side-effect` is any `change that's visible outside execution of a composable function`.
+> It's basically a `Shared Mutation` .

+## Pure Functions

+- Given Same Inputs -> Emits Same Outputs `All the time`.

 ## Recomposition